 By this stage, patients can resume their regular exercise routines, including yoga and contact sports.
 Glasses will no longer need to be taped in place and can now be worn normally, and the nose will no longer need to be taped at night.
 There may still be a minimal amount of swelling, but the nose will generally appear perfectly normal to the casual observer.
 The final appearance of the nose will begin to take shape during this phase, but it may still shift somewhat until at least 12 months after the procedure.

 By this time, the nose should have mostly taken on its new shape.
 All swelling and bruising should be gone.
 However, if the patient has undergone a revision procedure to correct a previous rhinoplasty, it may take up to two years for the nose to reach its final shape.

 At this point, the patient will be able to enjoy all the benefits of their new features.
-With a certain amount of patience, care, planning, and collaborating with Dr. Marin, patients who elect to have a rhinoplasty will eventually be able to put their new face forward with confidence and style.
+With a certain amount of patience, care, planning, and collaborating with the surgeon, patients who elect to have a rhinoplasty will eventually be able to put their new face forward with confidence and style.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.